deislabs/wagi-dotnet/docs/configuring_and_running.md

 ## Configuration

-The extension is driven by configuration which can be provided using any [.NET configuration provider](https://docs.microsoft.com/en-us/dotnet/core/extensions/configuration).
+The extension is driven by configuration which can be provided using any [dotnet configuration provider](https://docs.microsoft.com/en-us/dotnet/core/extensions/configuration).
 The following examples assume that a json file is being used.

 Example Configuration: